SentinelFi/SentinelFi/README.md

 This budget will allow both developers to focus full-time on completing the key deliverables, ensuring the MVP is ready within the six-week timeline.
 Kickstarting the project.

 ### Build Phase (6 Months)
 **Objective:** Scale the MVP into a dynamic, self-sustaining platform.
 - **Vault Factory Contract:** Develop and deploy the **Vault Factory** contract to dynamically create new insurance policies based on different flight routes, allowing the platform to scale.
 - **Yield and Pricing Analysis:** Analyze historical flight data to assess yield probabilities for risk investors and set fair, sustainable pricing for the insurance contracts.
 This ensures a profitable and scalable market.
 - **Sustainability Beyond SCF:** Focus on offering competitive yields to attract capital from risk investors, ensuring the platform can operate independently of grants.

 ### Growth Phase
 **Objective:** Expand Sentinel into a multi-use decentralized insurance platform.
 - **Expansion to Other Risk/Hedge Markets:** Beyond flight delay insurance, expand into additional markets such as:
   - **Stablecoin De-pegging Insurance:** Inspired by the success of Y2K Finance, offer insurance against stablecoin de-pegging, a validated use case in DeFi.
   - **Weather-Based Insurance:** Expand into weather-related insurance products (e.g., rainfall insurance for agriculture) as long as reliable oracles are available.
 - **Framework Flexibility:** Ensure Sentinel remains flexible enough to support a variety of hedge/risk markets and adapt to new opportunities.

-### Go-To-Market Strategy
+### Go-To-Market Strategy:
 #### Target Audiences:
 - **Travelers:** We will market Sentinel as a hassle-free insurance solution that provides automatic payouts for flight delays, appealing to frequent flyers.
 - **DeFi Risk Investors:** Position Sentinel as a **Real-World Asset (RWA)** project to attract DeFi-native investors seeking stable, real-world yields.
 #### Growth Tactics:
 - **Partnerships with Airlines and Travel Platforms:** Partner with travel booking platforms and airlines to offer Sentinel insurance at the point of sale.
 - **Community and Developer Outreach:** Engage the Stellar and Soroban communities through social media, hackathons, and developer initiatives.
 - **Incentives for Early Users:** Offer incentives such as reduced fees or bonus yields for early users and risk investors to boost adoption.

-### Funding Strategy Beyond SCF
+### Funding Strategy Beyond SCF:

-While SCF awards are an excellent starting point, they are not intended for long-term funding.
+While SCF awards are an excellent starting point, we understand that they are not intended for long-term funding.
 Our goal is to create a self-sustaining model for Sentinel, but we are also actively pursuing additional funding sources:

 - **Revenue from Premiums:** Generate revenue by taking a small percentage of premiums paid by insurance buyers once Sentinel is live, creating a steady income stream to support platform operations.
 - **Yield for Risk Investors:** Offer real-world yield opportunities for risk investors, attracting capital from those seeking stable returns outside of volatile crypto markets, helping maintain liquidity.
-- **Incubator Programs:**
+- **Incubator Programs:** We plan on applying to atleast two incubator programs to secure additional funding and mentorship.
   - **Draper University:** Apply to Draper University’s incubator for capital and valuable mentorship.
   - **a16z Crypto School:** Join a16zcrypto’s program to gain deeper insights into scaling crypto projects and potentially secure additional funding.
 - **Hiring for Growth:** With additional funding, hire key roles such as **Business Development** and **Growth Specialists** to expand Sentinel’s market presence and accelerate user acquisition.